About June Castellano

 Ms. Castellano has handled many cases for individuals pursuing divorce, custody, child support, and spousal support.
 She has provided post-divorce and pre-nuptial counsel.
 She has been appointed by judges in both Family and Supreme Court to represent children in custody and divorce matters.

-The Law Office has increased the services it offers to individuals to now include collaborative law and attorney-based mediation.
+The Law Office has increased the services it offers to individuals to now include select estates and guardianship matters in Surrogate's Court.

 Women’s History Month

 The Monroe County Bar Association interview - April 2021